displaydata/view-dc-events/README.md

 DisplayConfigurationComplete, DisplayRestorationPropertiesStageComplete and DisplayUnconfigurationComplete message types will add the following events: -

-- *messagetype*Timestamp - when did configuration complete?
+- *messagetype*.Timestamp - when did configuration complete?
-- *messagetype*Result - what was the result
+- *messagetype*.Result - what was the result
-- *messagetype*Success - success/fail
+- *messagetype*.Success - success/fail

 **NOTE**: MessageType and RequestReference fields will **ALWAYS** be over-written with the most recent event that has happened at that display.